 Above all, events are eternal.
 And like the content we consume every day, the need for getting together with other people won’t go away.
 It’s just the technologies and formats that change.
 So this is a chance for all of us to grow and bring new elements into our roles, and potentially shake up our field marketing tactics.
 With technology, event marketers can thrive any direction the wind blows.
 That’s how we’ll find that solid ground, professionally speaking.

 Takeaway: Events are eternal.
-So I guess I can stop pettifogging and realise this can be a heuristic experience
+So I guess I can stop pettifogging and realize this can be a heuristic experience

 I’d Like to Phone a Friend!